marijnh/Eloquent-JavaScript/17_canvas.md

 {{figure {url: "img/exercise_shapes.png", alt: "Picture showing the shapes you are asked to draw", width: "8cm"}}}

-When drawing the last two, you may want to refer to the explanation of `Math.cos` and `Math.sin` in [Chapter ?](dom#sin_cos), which describes how to get coordinates on a circle using these functions.
+When drawing the last two shapes, you may want to refer to the explanation of `Math.cos` and `Math.sin` in [Chapter ?](dom#sin_cos), which describes how to get coordinates on a circle using these functions.

 {{index readability, "hard-coding"}}